Twixes/debris/API.md

 Current version base API path is `/api/v1`.
 All endpoint paths below are its subpaths.

 All requests must be `Bearer` authorized with the `Authorization` header containing the `identify` scope Discord access token obtained through OAuth2 authorization flow and stored as a cookie.
-Alternatively, the access token may be passed as request paramater `accesToken`.
+Alternatively, the access token may be passed as request paramater `accessToken`.

 ## Objects